The Polished Hoe: Publishing and development

 The book is Clarke's tenth novel.
 He had also published five short story collections before this book.
 Clarke mentioned in an interview that he listened "very attentively" to American jazz trumpeter, bandleader, and composer Miles Davis while writing some of the sections of the novel.
 Clarke structured the novel in the form of short stories.
 The novel was published by Thomas Allen Publishers in November 2002.

 Clarke mentioned that he was inspired by British poet and writer Geoffrey Chaucer's The Canterbury Tales, a collection of twenty-four stories that runs to over 17,000 lines written in Middle English and its "non-traditional" usage.
 He also noted that "[his] main concern was to find a language, or to more strictly use the language [he] already knew, in such a way that it become, in [his] manipulation of it, a new language."
 Clarke said that he intended to "creolize Oxford English".

 One of the narratives of the novel is based on a real life incident in Clarke's life, which he describes as "first confrontations with racism".
 Clarke experienced racism while travelling from Barbados to Little England, Canada with the Trans-Canada Air Lines in September 1955.
 He narrated the incident as the journey told by Mary-Mathilda, the leading character of the novel, who is travelling from Miami to Buffalo.
 The novel was later translated into Dutch by publishing house, De Geus.

 In 2005, when Clarke read De Inventione, an Italian handbook by Marcus Tullius Cicero, he noted that if he had known about it while writing the novel, "[he] might very well have drawn the characters of Mary-Mathilda; her son, Wilberforce; Sergeant; and the Constable; to say nothing of Mr. Bellfeels; in sharper poignancy and focus".
 In the handbook, Cicero mentions that "We hold the following to be the attributes of persons: name, nature, manner of life, fortune, habit, interests, purposes, achievements, accidents, conversation."

+In September 2022, Dundurn Press released a twentieth anniversary edition of the novel with a foreword by Rinaldo Walcott.